cornelisser/TriloTracker/documentation/effects.md

  3 = Right

 ```
+#### <a name='eby---brightness'></a>EBy    -     Brightness
+[FM only]

+y value changes  TL (Total Level) of the modulator up or down until the software voice number is changed.
+Values $0..$7 are positive values and values $8..$F are negative values (-1..-7).
+Brightness only works on the software voice of the YM2413.
+Not the hardware voices ($1-$f).

 #### <a name='ecy---note-cut-delay'></a>ECy    -     Note cut delay
-: value sets the delay in ticks to wait before stopping the current note.
+y value sets the delay in ticks to wait before stopping the current note.

 #### <a name='edy---note-delay'></a>EDy    -     Note delay
 y value sets the delay in ticks to wait before starting the note.